Usability Evaluation

 2. Usability Inquiry

-Usability inquiry means talking to users to find out what they expect and what they need.
+Usability inquiry involves talking to users to find out what they expect and what they need.
 It's important to get information from users to make designs people like and help them achieve their goals.
 Two common ways to do this are focus groups and interviews.

 Ann Blandford, Professor of Human-Computer Interaction at University College London, explains the pros and cons of user interviews.